koraytugay/koraytugay.github.io/content/various/maven.md

         localRepository
     </dt>
     <dd>
-        The default local folder for storing downloaded artifacts is <code>.m2/repository</code>.
+        The default local folder for storing downloaded artifacts is <code class="language-plaintext highlighter-rouge">.m2/repository</code>.
 This folder can be overridden with providing another path here.
     </dd>
     <dt>
         interactiveMode
     </dt>
     <dd>
-        Default is <code>true</code>.
+        Default is <code class="language-plaintext highlighter-rouge">true</code>.
 If switched to <code>false</code> maven does not ask for any input and tries to use sensible defaults.
     </dd>
     <dt>
         offline
     </dt>
     <dd>
-        Default is <code>false</code>.
+        Default is <code class="language-plaintext highlighter-rouge">false</code>.
 Used to force maven to <strong>not</strong> download any dependencies and work in offline mode.
     </dd>
     <dt>
         servers